-The DSP page displays a mixing board console comaining five input strips and one output strip.
+The DSP page displays a mixing board console containing six input strips and two output strips.
 Each strip controls the audio signal for a given channel, providing muting, input/output levels, signal processing, and more.
 Signal processing includes traditional audio processing, such as compressors, noise gates, equalizers, and more.
 There are some differences between the controls available for different channel types (e.g., output channels do not have input gain controls), but they otherwise operate very similarly.